hybridgroup/gocv-site/content/blog/2018-03-26-this-one-goes-to-0.11.md

 Most Go programmers will recognize passing a pointer to a struct as the idiomatic way to pass a struct "by reference", and to expect that the data can and will be changed within the function being called.

-So why did we not just create a new `Mat` to return to the caller similar to how the Python API for OpenCV operates?

-This results in less efficient code execution because of needing to perform additional CGo heap allocations of the additional C++ `cv::Mat` structures and data using OpenCV vs. being able to reuse the same memory due to the C++ `cv::Mat*` that the GoCV `Mat` wraps around.
+This approach results in more efficient code execution because of not needing to perform additional CGo heap allocations of the additional C++ `cv::Mat` structures and data using OpenCV.
+We reuse the same memory due to how the GoCV `Mat` wraps around the C++ `cv::Mat*`.

+That is why we did not just create a new `Mat` to return to the caller similar to how the Python API for OpenCV operates.
 We want GoCV code to be as fast as executing the equivalent C++ but also able to use the concurrency of Go.
 More about this in a upcoming blog post...

 ### A Whole Lot More In This Release

-Every release we are fortunate to have contributions from both project newcomers and existing project collaborators.
-This release includes many improvements to GoCV core, yet even more imgproc filters, a whole set of new Trackers for object tracking, many bugfixes, and the ongoing important work of documentation and samples.
+In the new 0.11 release we are again fortunate to have contributions from both project newcomers and existing project collaborators.
+This includes many improvements to GoCV core, yet even more imgproc filters, a whole set of new Trackers for object tracking from OpenCV Contrib (thanks [@berak](https://github.com/berak)), many bugfixes, and the ongoing important work of documentation and samples.
 Thank you to everyone!

 ### Keep Track of What We're Up To